 - Civil Penalty of not more than $10,000

 - Voluntary Surrender

-If you’re interested in setting up a consultation with our Arizona Physical Therapy Board Attorney at Chelle Law or learning more about any of the services we provide to Arizona physical therapists we invite you to reach out to us today.
+If you’re interested in setting up a consultation with our Arizona Physical Therapy Board Attorney or learning more about the services we provide to Arizona physical therapists, contact us today.